 Observers inside the polling area: Most states have fairly strict rules for what kind of observers are allowed into the polling area while people are voting, and what they are allowed to do while inside.
-In general, nonprofit organizations usually find that running an observer program is complicated, and that it may be more effective to focus on other civic engagement and GOTV work in their communities.
+In general, nonprofit organizations usually find that running an observer program is complicated, and it may be better to focus on other civic engagement and GOTV work in their communities that can be more effective.